Residential Services

 Readmitted Students

 Students readmitted to the University are eligible for on-campus housing as space permits unless a specific disciplinary sanction would prohibit such occupancy.
-Interested students should contact the Office of Residence Life and Housing Services for specific information about the application process.
+Interested students should contact the Residence Life and Housing for specific information about the application process.

 Policy for Withdrawals

-Resident students must vacate their University-owned residence hall or apartment within 24 hours of completing the withdrawal form in the Office of the Registrar.
-Resident students must secure the signature of the designated RLH staff member prior to vacating their residence hall or apartment.
+Resident students must vacate their WCU Managed residence hall or apartment within 24 hours of completing the withdrawal form in the Office of the Registrar.
+Resident students must complete the housing cancelation form and complete the check out key envelope prior to vacating their residence hall or apartment.
 Information regarding withdrawals from affiliated housing may be obtained by calling 610-430-4988.

 Students with Disabilities

 Students must be able to care for themselves independently or arrange for services that will allow them to perform normal life functions in the context of a residential setting, including, but not limited to, bathing, dressing, and other personal-care issues.
 This requirement may be met by having a personal-care attendant either live in or live off the premises, within certain restrictions.
-Students seeking accommodations are encouraged to contact the Office of Services for Students With Disabilities (OSSD).
+Students seeking accommodations are encouraged to contact the Office of Educational Accessibility (OEA).